 Offer low bandwidth options for users on laggy connections.
 So if the network connection is slow, provide small assets.
 Offer an option to choose high or low quality assets.

 Education is key to this as users are unfamiliar with these concepts.
 Try to create associations with things that are familiar, e.g downloading for later use is the same as offlining data.

 When designing for unstable network connections, use these:

 - Think how you design for the success, failure and instability of a network connection.

 - Data may be expensive, so be considerate to the user.

 - For most users globally, the tech environment is almost exclusively mobile.

 - Low end devices are commonplace, with limited storage, memory and processing power and, small displays and lower touchscreen quality.
 Make sure performance is a part of your design process.

-- Allow users to browser your application when they are offline.
+- Allow users to browse your application when they are offline.